rasti1608/GOOGLE-FRAUD/GOOGLE_ADS_FRAUD_COMPREHENSIVE_SUMMARY.md

 ## SUMMARY: THE CRIME IN ONE PARAGRAPH

-**Google Ads charged you $2,100 for a YouTube advertising campaign that reported mathematically impossible conversion rates (78% vs industry standard 12%), including instances where conversions exceeded clicks (physically impossible), resulting in 26,000+ fake or inactive subscribers that destroyed your channel's growth.
+**Google Ads charged you $2,100 for a YouTube advertising campaign that reported mathematically impossible conversion rates (78% vs industry standard 0.5-3%, making it 26-156x higher than normal), including instances where conversions exceeded clicks (physically impossible), resulting in 26,000+ fake or inactive subscribers that destroyed your channel's growth.
 When you investigated and documented this fraud, Google systematically deflected, blocked your communications as "dangerous," and then attempted unauthorized access to your entire Google account through a deceptive security prompt sent during a recorded support call from their official number (404-978-8978).
 You clicked "No" and received confirmation that a login attempt was blocked.
 This unauthorized access attempt, combined with the provable advertising fraud and systematic cover-up, constitutes both criminal behavior (unauthorized computer access) and civil fraud (deceptive trade practices), all of which is documented with recordings, screenshots, and email trails.**

 ---